 Notes about this minor:

-This minor is closed to students majoring in international and global studies and students majoring in sociology and anthropology who have chosen the cultural anthropology or sociology tracks.
+This minor is closed to students majoring in international and global studies and students majoring in sociology and anthropology who have chosen tracks in cultural anthropology or sociology.

 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

 Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

 The program code for Globalization Minor is GLOBAL-MN.

 Within the past three decades, planetary computerization, burgeoning media industries, and other global processes have significantly altered the ways in which we experience our local and global worlds.
 Global reconfigurations of time and space change our consciousness, sense of self and others, and the material realities in which we live and work.
 This course provides the conceptual tools to assess emerging global processes, interactions and flows of people, ideas and things that challenge historical patterns of international studies and relations.
 The course will introduce you to international and global processes in areas such as global cultural economies, global cities, new forms of democracy and civil society, global religions, sexualities, health, and environments, increased competition for resources, political conflict, war and terrorism.
 Beyond understanding the causes and consequences of global change, this course will introduce you to ethical dilemmas in global justice movements, and in transferring ideas and technologies in new global contexts.

 Choose four of the following:*

 On the Cutting Edge: Research & Theory in the 21st Century

 Research is the primary pathway to theory formation in the social sciences.
 This course focuses on how ideas about social life emerge through research in sociology and anthropology.
 This course is designed as a seminar, in which students discover how scholars in these disciplines formulate research questions in relationship to theory and issues of public concern.